Want to convert a PDF to black and white or grayscale? Wondering what the difference is? And can you add color to monochrome PDFs? It's all here.

 As you'll see below, not all printer and export settings use these terms the same.
 So keep in mind these differences, but always test your options to get the results you're after.

-How to Print a PDF in Black & White (or Grayscale)
+How to Convert PDF to Black and White

 - Open the PDF in your preferred web browser or PDF viewer.
 You can do this in two ways: